Donda Academy: History

-In October 2022, Tamar Andrews, a Jewish educator who worked at the Academy, resigned after West's antisemitic comments.
+In October 2022, Tamar Andrews, a Jewish educator who worked at the academy, resigned after West's antisemitic comments.

-On October 27, 2022, the school notified parents that it had canceled the remainder of the 2022–23 school year and would reopen at the beginning of the 2023-24 school year.
+On October 27, 2022, the school notified parents that it had canceled the remainder of the 2022–23 school year and would reopen at the beginning of the 2023–24 school year.
 Hours later, the school notified parents that the school would reopen on October 28, 2022.
-The same day as the second email singer Keyshia Cole pulled her son out of the school.
+On the same day, singer Keyshia Cole pulled her son out of the school.
 When a fan asked on Twitter if she had signed an NDA, Cole responded, "And there was no NDA signed.
 Idk who may have but that wasn't brought up to us."

+Two former teachers filed a lawsuit against the school in April 2023, alleging that they were unjustly fired without any reason after complaining of health and safety violations.
+The teachers allege that the academy had unusual rules and requirements.
+Crossword puzzles, coloring sheets, utensils, and chairs were disallowed.
+Students could not wear jewelry and clothing made by Nike and Adidas.
+No color or artwork was allowed in classrooms, and all cups and bowls were required to be gray.
+West did not allow classes on the second floor of the school building because of a fear of stairs.
+Students were only allowed to eat sushi on the floor, as the school did not have tables; outside food was disallowed.
+There were no janitorial services and no school nurse; West banned the use of cleaning chemicals and trash cans, and one student's EpiPen was stored above a microwave.

 Academics

 The school curriculum includes Christianity, language arts, mathematics, and science.
 It also includes enrichment courses, such as world languages, the visual arts, film, choir, and parkour.
 The school has a 10:1 ratio of students to teachers, and no class exceeds 12 students.

-The school has not sought accreditation by the private Western Association of Schools and Colleges, as private schools in California are not required to be accredited or licensed, though they do have to register with the state.
+The school had not sought accreditation by the private Western Association of Schools and Colleges, as private schools in California are not required to be accredited or licensed, though they do have to register with the state.